 Significant skills training include: dedicated time for diagnostic radiology and ultrasound, including ultrasound guided injections and prolotherapy, casting & splinting, and suturing.
 Electrodiagnostic studies are included for fellows with specialization in physical medicine and rehabilitation.

 There are two didactic sessions a week, one a multidisciplinary sports medicine lecture, the other to prepare for the requirements of the sports medicine subspecialty examination.
-Excel Occupational Health Clinic is our affiliated program for diagnosis and management of occupational and sports injuries, Joseph Laluya, DO Director.
-High school football medical event coverage is included through the Excel program.
+The Advocate Medical Group Sports Medicine in Park Ridge is our affiliated program for diagnosis and management of pediatric and adult sports injuries, Philip Skiba, DO Director with research interest in performance exercise science.
+High school football medical event coverage is included through this program.
 The fellowship includes funding and support toward presentation at a major conference.
 Publication is mentored and encouraged.

 To be considered as an applicant, we require the following documents to be mailed to the Director at the address listed above: